stephen-cohen/qqual/README.md

 # qqual
 Generate quick DNA sequence quality statistics with a given FASTA file

-# output
+# Output
-The program generates output including:
+The program analyzes a DNA FASTA file and generates the following output:

 1. sequence length
 2. sequence length (only contigs >10 kb)